-It was recently reported that 48% of retail CMO seats at the top 30 retailers have turned over in 2016.
+It was that 48% of retail CMO seats at the top 30 retailers have turned over in 2016.
 Diminishing CMO tenure has been in the news for years, yet that figure remains astonishing.

 I recently had a conversation with my friend and former client at Bank of America, Ken Mowry.
 Ken is on the executive committee of the National Retail Federation and has held e-commerce leadership roles at a wide range of retailers including Sears, Kohl's, Lane Bryant, and currently Orvis.
 Ken described to me that "every retail CMO out there has been tasked with solving the omni-channel problem," but quite a few are still wrapping their head around what the word "omni-channel" even means.